andy-guttridge/tribehub_drf/README.md

 ### python-dateutil
 https://pypi.org/project/python-dateutil/

-This module provides extenstions to the standard Python datetime module.
+This module provides extensions to the standard Python datetime module.
 It is a pre-requisite for django-recurrence library.

 ### django-recurrence
 https://django-recurrence.readthedocs.io/en/latest/

 This utility enables functionality for working with recurring dates in Django.
 It provides a `ReccurenceField` field type for storing recurring datetimes in the database.
-This is used by the TribeHub API to programatically generate recurrences of repeat events when calendar events are requested by the client, without having to store them in the database.
+This is used by the TribeHub API to programatically generate recurrences when calendar events are requested by the client, without having to store them in the database.

 ### django-filter
 https://django-filter.readthedocs.io/en/stable/

 django-filter is used to implement ISO datetime filtering functionality for the `events` GET endpoint.
 The client is able to request dates within a range using the `from_date` and `to_date` URL parameters.
-The API performs an additional check after filtering to 'catch' any repeat events within the requested range, but where the original event stored in the database occurred beforehand.
+The API performs an additional check after filtering to 'catch' any repeat events within the requested range, where the original event stored in the database occurred beforehand.

 ### django-cors-headers